 For a good and striking logo, a complex combination of design knowledge is needed: creative theory and experience in application.
 If you want the best to create your logo, it would be advisable to hire graphic design professionals.
-Cost and quality of development vary.
+The Cost and quality of development vary.
 You should inquire about companies and individuals who already have a positive experience in branding and design.

-Even though most designers will know how to create a logo, only the most experienced ones will know how to express a client's entire story with a trademark or symbol that will attract the attention and trust of all who encounter with it.
-Keep in mind that this logo, as an official trademark of your company, will be on a memorandum, stamp, business card, letter, website and all your promotional material.
+Even though most designers will know how to create a logo, only the most experienced ones will know how to express a client's entire story with a trademark or symbol that will attract the attention and trust of all who encounter it.
+Keep in mind that this logo, as an official trademark of your company, will be on a memorandum, stamp, business card, letterhead, website, and all your promotional material.

 From inspiration to designing a logo

 It all starts with an idea.
-If you are the one who started your business with your idea, try to remember all the positive feelings you want to attract others with to do business with you.
+If you started your business on your one, try to remember all the positive feelings and ideas you had.
 The hardest part of the job is to express the vision and the feeling with pen and paper.
 Well thought out ligation - merging two letters into one so that at least one of them has a different shape (eg æ for ae) or the imaginative use of letters can be a great start.
-Likewise, the clever use of certain colors, grading or redistribution of letters, and even subtraction of a piece of the whole can be the decisive part that makes the difference between the bad and the ingenious solution.
+Likewise, the clever use of specific colors, grading or redistribution of letters, and even subtraction of a piece of the whole can be the decisive part that makes the difference between the bad and the ingenious solution.
 You should also pay attention to the ratios between all the elements inside the logo so that it can be applied in smaller and larger dimensions.